Product: CLiX unlock

 Table 1: Accuracy of NLP identification of NAFLD patients relative to ICD & text search

-The study demonstrates that, by using Clinithink’s CLiX accelerate, it is possible to identify many more NAFLD patients than by using structured data, and that it is possible to do so with much greater accuracy than by using text search.
+The study demonstrates that, by using Clinithink’s CLiX unlock, it is possible to identify many more NAFLD patients than by using structured data, and that it is possible to do so with much greater accuracy than by using text search.
 It also demonstrated how CLiX encodings can be used for custom analyses that would have been very limited otherwise.
 The final analysis identifies breakdowns in the continuity of care (which might be classified as preventable medical errors) where critical information identified by one doctor is lost from the knowledge chain between doctors and so results in a suboptimal outcome for the patient.
-This analysis would not be feasible without the sensitivity and specificity of CLiX accelerate’s findings.
+This analysis would not be feasible without the sensitivity and specificity of CLiX unlock’s findings.

 Past studies have demonstrated that NLP can be used to obtain valuable data for research that can be more accurate than ICD codes.
 This new study supports these findings, identifying NLP (using Clinithink’s CLiX technology) as clearly superior for individual phenotype algorithms.
 As data volume and accuracy are critical for big data initiatives, it stands to reason that NLP-derived features will yield superior models for these endeavors.